Behavioral Finance and Behavioral Investing

 Just like not everyone is cut out for losing weight, not everyone should be interested in behavioral investing, either.

-Behavioral investing is style of investing that stems from an age-old battle in investment theory.
-The basic question: are investors mostly rational or irrational?
+Behavioral investing is a style of investing that stems from an age-old battle in investment theory.
+The fundamental question: are investors mostly rational or irrational?

-If they are irrational, then can you come up with an investment thesis that profits from the irrational (and thus unpredictable) behavior?
-That is, are there predictable pricing distortions in the market due to investor’s emotional errors?
+If they are irrational, then can you develop an investment thesis that profits from the irrational (and thus unpredictable) behavior?
+For example, are there predictable pricing distortions in the market due to investors’ emotional errors?
 Or, since they are irrational, do errant emotional responses not provide actionable investment theses?

 Let’s look at behavioral investing and try to find “behavioral alpha;” that is, excessive returns derived from understanding people’s cognitive biases.

 The central thesis of behavioral investing is that to outperform the market average, you must understand behavioral finance.
 If people are irrational, which leads to price inefficiencies, how do you take advantage of the inefficiencies to improve investment performance?

 The keys to the central thesis of behavioral investing:

 - How can you measure the price distortions caused by behavioral errors?

 - Once measured, can you consistently take advantage of them?

 Before answering those key questions, let’s review traditional investment theory: modern portfolio therapy.
 From there, we can understand the age-old battle and the evolution of behavioral investing.